BurntSushi/xrep/GUIDE.md

 will be processed with respect to the directory it resides in, just like `.gitignore`.

+To process `.gitignore` and `.ignore` files case insensitively, use the flag `--git-ignore-case-insensitive`.
+This is especially useful on case insensitive file systems like those on Windows and macOS.

 For a more in depth description of how glob patterns in a `.gitignore` file are interpreted, please see `man gitignore`.